lsst/in-kind-program_lsst_io/docs/contributors/general-pool.rst

 This pool of effort can be drawn on by any recipient group who have needs or gaps within their infrastructure or analysis software plans that are not covered by the current in-kind or other contributions.
 Normally recipient group(s) request general pooled software development effort for specific tasks.
 Note that such requests may come from either a single or multiple recipient groups who would benefit from the proposed development.
 Recipient groups can be either Rubin teams or LSST Science Collaborations.
-Further information is available on the In-kind Program Handbook.
+Further information is available on the `In-kind Program Handbook <https://ls.st/rdo-041>`_.

 Contributions and Developers
 ============================